dopaminedtox/dopaminedtox/templates/_plan.md

 - ⬜️ Know your focus time

-For example, 9a.m. - 6p.m. with one hour lunch break
+For example, 9a.m. - 6p.m. with one hour lunch break and 5-15 minute break every hour

 ## Day 2 - notifications are bad for your health